permguard/permguard/site/content/docs/0.1.x/sdks/golang/azclient.md

 This communication occurs through the `AuthZ Client`, a component that provides a straightforward interface for interacting with the Permguard `AuthZ Server`.

-## The basic structure of an Authorization Request
+## The Basic Structure of an Authorization Request

-A basic authorization request consists of the following components:
+A standard authorization request is composed of the following key elements:

 ```go
 // Create a new Permguard client